tombertrand/nanobrowserquest/README.md

 Visit the url shown by the above command to see BrowserQuest running.
 You will need to add ":8000" to the end.
 Use the url below as a guide:

     http://your_openshift_browserquest_url.rhcloud.com:8000/

+### Instructions for Heroku ###

+1. Install the Heroku toolbelt from [here](https://toolbelt.herokuapp.com/).

+2. Create a new application by running the following command:

+        $ heroku create [NAME]

+Where [NAME] is an optional name for your application (Heroku will automatically create one otherwise).

+3. Sign up for a Redis provider, such as [Redis To Go](https://redistogo.com), or host a Redis instance yourself.

+4. Run the following commands to allow BrowserQuest to run on Heroku:

+        $ heroku config:add HEROKU=true
+        $ heroku config:add HEROKU_REDIS_HOST=[REDIS_HOST]
+        $ heroku config:add HEROKU_REDIS_PORT=[REDIS_PORT]
+        $ heroku config:add HEROKU_REDIS_PASSWORD=[REDIS_PASSWORD]

+Where [REDIS_HOST], [REDIS_PORT], and [REDIS_PASSOWRD] are your Redis hostname, port, and password, respectively.
+If you Redis instance is configued without a password, omit the last command.

+Note: If you use RedisToGo, you will be provided with a URL that looks something like this:

+    redis://redistogo:12345678901234567890@something.redistogo.com:9023/

+In this case, your REDIS_HOST is `something.redistogo.com`, your REDIS_PORT is `9023`, and your REDIS_PASSWORD is `12345678901234567890`.

+5. Deploy to Heroku by running the following command:

+        $ git push heroku master

+6. Enable the Heroku WebSockets lab (needed for communication between the browser and the BrowserQuest server) with the following command:

+        $ heroku labs:enable websockets

+Congratulations!
+You have now deployed BrowserQuest to Heroku!
+To open BrowserQuest in your browser, run `heroku open`.

 Documentation